+Knowing how to calm an angry cat is an important skill for cat owners.
+After all, even the friendliest cats can be moody from time to time!
 If you have an aggressive cat, you're no stranger to scratching, hissing, and cranky felines taking a stand.
 Cats are aggressive for all kinds of reasons, from feeling territorial to pain and fear.
 Some cats also become aggressive when establishing their status and authority in the home.

-Get a Check-Up
+Get a Checkup

 Preventative care is also essential.
 Make sure your cat is drinking plenty of water and isn't struggling with hairballs or a matted coat.
 Poor dental health can also lead to pain and aggressive cat behavior.

-Try Some Cat Nip
+Try Some Catnip

 Create a Safe Space

+As you consider how to calm an aggressive cat, try to determine the source of the aggression.
 Some cats act aggressively due to fear or over-stimulation.
 Provide a safe space to give your cat secure downtime to calm their nerves.
 A cat condo or a corner of a quiet room can help the cat know they have their own space and are safe from whatever is bothering them.

 Bored, restless cats need stimulation with toys and games to release pent-up energy.
 However, some cats will act aggressively after being petted for too long, leading researchers to believe too much stimulation is also a trigger for some cats.